 After crunching the numbers, if you find that breaking your mortgage could save you money, here’s how you can proceed:

 - Shop around for the best rates possible.
-Meridian offers an incredible 5-year closed fixed mortgage at 2.59% and 5-year closed variable mortgage at 2.90%.
-Or if you want to dig deeper, read our article on The Best Online Mortgage Lenders in Canada.
+Read our article on The Best Online Mortgage Lenders in Canada.

 - Contact your current lender to make sure you are permitted to break your current contract and have accounted for all fees correctly.